economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 - The creation of mutual & interest-free debt issuance systems.
 - Voluntary charitable contributions.
 - Private equity as a way of nurturing communities of interest and engaging community members.
+- Transforming the implied power relation of aid schemes to place those receiving capital in control of its distribution.
 - Capped returns on investment, and explicit articulation of extraction relative to the real (tangible) value generated.

 **We try to avoid:**